The site works in a test mode

 Zhabeshi is situated on the banks of the Mulkhra River, 1,680 meters above sea level.

-The road from Zhabeshi climbs up to a mountain plateau, 2,400 meters above sea level, passing through Tetnuldi ski resort along the way.
+The road from Zhabeshi ascends up to a mountain plateau, 2,400 meters above sea level, passing through Tetnuldi ski resort along the way.
 The ski runs here include the longest in the South Caucasus, at 9.5 kilometers, and the longest vertical descent at 1.7 kilometers.
-For extreme winter sports lovers, this is a mouthwatering prospect.
+For winter sports lovers, this is a mouthwatering prospect.

 Powered by Wikiloc